jerryhgladinet/docs/admin/source/chapter03.rst

 **Don’t send email notification to user when purge deleted content**

-    When user delete files.
-They are not actually deleted immediately.
+    When the user delete files, they are not actually deleted immediately.
 The purge is asynchronous and scheduled at a later time.
 This setting controls the notification.

 **Don’t send email notification to admin when purge deleted content**

-    When user delete files.
-They are not actually deleted immediately.
+    When the user deletes files, They are not actually deleted immediately.
 The purge is asynchronous and scheduled at a later time.
 This setting controls the notification to the administrator.

 **Use 'Icon View' as default web file browser view**